Stephanie-Ramos/ios-structs-classes-lab/README.md

 bilbo.homePlanet = "Saturn"
 ```
 answer:
-The code would not run because the struct Alien was initialized by using a constant.
+The code would not run because bilbo instance was initialized with a constant.

 Change the declaration of `bilbo` so that the above three lines of code **do** work: